 Here we are at a floating market which ended up being a bunch of stores selling “handicraps” (how Jenny Oh pronounced it) at the edge of the water!

-Ayutthaya was a capitol city from the 2nd century to the 18th century.
+Ayutthaya was a capital city from the 2nd century to the 18th century.
 In 1991 it was declared a UNESCO world heritage site.
 The capital was moved to Bangkok due to land wars with Burma (now called Myanmar).
 Myanmar destroyed temples which made people very sad and crushed their spirit.

 The temples were made of bricks with plaster applied over the bricks.
 Next decorations of colored glass were applied.
 Note the pigeon in flight: